 Kit Carson was known as a frontiersman, expedition guide, U.S. Indian agent and a U.S. Army officer during the Civil War.
 He is also remembered as the instrument of the government’s policy to suppress and forcibly remove Native American tribes from their homelands in Arizona and New Mexico territory.
 During his military service, Carson led forces that implemented a scorched-earth campaign against several tribes including the Navajo (Diné) and Mescalero Apache.
 This campaign and others like it were part of a period in American history during which federal policies and resulting actions towards indigenous communities were fraught with aggression, broken agreements, and the displacement of these groups from their ancestral lands.

 Since the 1970s, there has been a strong discourse over the appropriateness of public properties named after Carson across the southwest.
 More recent public protests in Santa Fe resulted in numerous episodes of graffiti as well as requests for removal of the Kit Carson monument.
 In 2020, GSA erected a plywood barrier around the monument.
-In 2023, the monument was damaged by attempts to pull the obelisk down.

 The monument is one of the site features of the federal campus (federal oval).
 The U.S. Courthouse was listed in the National Register of Historic Places in 1973; that designation includes a reference to the monument.
 In 2003, a cultural landscape report for the property found that the Kit Carson monument contributes to the historic landscape.
+In 2023, the monument was damaged during attempts to pull down the obelisk.
+Following the vandalism, the New Mexico State Historic Preservation Officer (SHPO) agreed with GSA that the monument no longer retained its historic integrity due to the damage to the sandstone obelisk and cornice.

 Federal government actions involving the monument require GSA to conduct government-to-government consultation with tribes that have a vested interest in the monument and its location.
 It also requires the government to comply with Section 106 of the National Historic Preservation Act, which in part requires federal agencies to take into account the effects of their undertakings on historic properties and seek public input.